 Miami is the centerpiece of the state and one of the most desirable cities in the world, right up there with San Francisco, Los Angeles, and New York City.
 It is a supremely glamorous place with glittering towers and shining residents who exude confidence.
 With some of the most beautiful city beaches ever and a host of world-class restaurants, you’d be hard-pressed to find a place more satiating to hedonistic desires.

 If you get tired of Miami’s exuberance and Latin culture, there’s the whole other part to the state as well!
 You can hang out in hip Tampa Bay, eat barbecue in Jacksonville, and swim in Central Florida’s turquoise pools.
 Better yet, there are still more and more beaches – more than you could possibly visit in a lifetime!
+If you really want to experience the best of Tampa Bay, you can charter your own yacht at an affordable price.

 Top Tips for Broke Backpackers and Road Trippers